Heimwerker

 • Testing and adjusting chemical levels

-Depending on how often you use your pool, you must skim and brush 1-3 times weekly.
-Vacuuming and cleaning the filter is usually done weekly.
-Chemical testing should happen 1-2 times per week.
+Depending on how often you use your pool, you should skim and brush it one to three times per week.
+Vacuuming and filter cleaning are usually done weekly.
+Chemical tests should be conducted once or twice a week.

 • Keeping the water balanced and comfortable for swimming

-• Preventing issues like cloudy water, scaling, stains, etc.
+• Preventing issues like cloudy water, scale buildup, and stains

-Testing your pool water regularly is one of the most important aspects of pool care.
-At a minimum, you should test:
+Regularly testing your pool water is one of the most important aspects of pool maintenance.
+You should at least check the following:

 • Free chlorine levels (1-3 ppm)